TWUOnline/LDRS627/_pages/unit-3.md

 Corporate trainer, Dave Root defines <a href="https://www.eaglesflight.com/experiential-learning">experiential learning</a> as "immersive activities that mimic real-world challenges with a targeted debrief that connects the lessons learned with the reality of the workplace.
 It allows participants to learn by doing".
 The theory of experiential learning can be traced to philosopher, psychologist and education reformer John Dewey.
 It may be surprising to read in Wang (p.
 406) that this pragmatic approach to education was  actually innovative for the early twentieth century.
 Some examples of experiential learning include cooperative education, practicums, internships, studies abroad, field trips, service learning projects, role playing, case studies and simulations.
 To learn more examples and best practices in experiential learning read this <a href="https://www.ryerson.ca/content/dam/lt/resources/handouts/ExperientialLearningReport.pdf">article</a> from Ryerson University's Learning and Teaching Office.

-The result of experiential learning is ideally a deeper understanding of how certain behaviors can influence outcomes and a desire to apply those new behaviors
+The result of experiential learning is ideally a deeper understanding of how certain behaviors can influence outcomes and a desire to apply those new behaviors.
+This relates to Dewey's (1938) theory of experiential continuum which emphasizes the importance of adults being fully engaged in the experience, making connections to prior experiences and learning how to apply past experiences in new situations.
+"For Dewey, then, there are two elements to the learning process - the actual experience which the learner is open to and the reflection upon that experience which builds the continuum of learning (Wang, p.
+408).
+Since Dewey, Kolb  (1984) contributed to the theory of experiential learning by identifying the learning cycle or spiral as: concrete experience, reflective observation, abstract conceptualization and active experimentation (Wang p.
+409).

 Experiential learning helps to prepare people for uncertainly.
 In the video you watched with Dr. Jim Bright (2013) he<strong> </strong>makes numerous suggestions, a couple of which include networking and pursuing creativity.
 Through a more experiential approach to learning, people have the potential to feel more ownership over their experience.
 Helping the learner to shift from a passive to a more active mode of learning is important for the learner to see how their story connects to the subject at hand.
 If as educators we are only dispensing knowledge, we may actually limit the growth and development of our learners.
-Ultimately it is not about our knowledge but about their transformation.
+Ultimately it is not about our knowledge but about the transformation of our students.

-&nbsp;

-&nbsp;

 <h3>Learning Activities:</h3>